• About

 These Cranberry Orange Scones are a delicious seasonal blend of tangy cranberry and citrus flavours.
 Serve them warm with more butter!

-Try this Cranberry Orange Walnut Bread or these Overnight Cinnamon Orange Brioche Rolls next.
+Try this Cranberry Orange Walnut Bread or this Irish Soda Bread with Cranberries and Raisins next.

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!